purescript-hyper/purescript-hypertrout/docs/src/index.md

 ``` {.haskell include=docs/src/Site2.purs snippet=encoding}
 ```

-The pattern match on the value returned by `linksTo` must match the structure of the routing type.
-We use `:<|>` to pattern match on links.
-Each matched link will have a type based on the corresponding resource.
-`getUser` in the previous code has type `Int -> URI`, while `allUsers` has no captures and thus has type `URI`.
+The record destructuring on the value returned by `linksTo` extracts the correct link, based on the names from the routing type.
+Each link will have a type based on the corresponding resource. `user` in the previous code has type `Int -> URI`, while `users` has no captures and thus has type `URI`.

-We are still missing `getUsers`, our source of User values.
+We are still missing `getUsers`, our source of `User` values.
 In a real application it would probably be a database query, but for this example we simply hard-code some famous users of proper instruments.